farlee2121/DevEssentialsBlog/_drafts/abandoned/2021-11-19-CSharp-Func-From-Fsharp.md

 let returnedValue = CSharpClass.Method(param1, param2)
 ```

-However, functional programming has been leaking into C# and a lot more functions get passed around as `Action` or `Func`.
+However, functional programming has leaked into C# and a lot more functions get passed around as `Action` or `Func`.

 For example, I'm trying to test this generic tree reduce function
 ```cs